dhruvaggarwal9/University-Course-Registration-System/README.md

     This contains the original problem statement and assignment guidelines.

     **Solution Folder**
     The solution folder houses the complete Java-based project implementation of the university system.
-It includes classes like Student, Professor, Admin, Course, and others, utilizing OOP principles such as encapsulation, inheritance,    po     polymorphism, and abstraction.
+    The system is composed of several packages classes:
+    User, Student, Professor, Admin, Course, Complaint, CourseCatalogue,UniversitySystem.

     **Requirement Analysis Folder**
     This folder outlines the initial system requirements.
 It provides insight into my thought process behind the design and implementation.